farrukh90/helm_charts/stable/waypoint/README.md

 ```
 waypoint server bootstrap -server-addr=waypoint-grpc.yourdomain.com:443 -server-tls-skip-verify -context-create="k8s-server"
 ```
+Both server-tls and server-tls-skip-verify are important because we are terminating the TLS cert the server generates automatically on start up and are providing our own.
+Providing a name for -context-create during bootstrapping saves all this information to name specified. <br>
 [Click here to see more command options available.](https://www.waypointproject.io/commands/server-run)

 [Click here to see more command options available for context.](https://www.waypointproject.io/commands/context-create)